 5 Key Takeaways from Riverbed’s Global User Conference

 Wow—what an event!
-In keeping with current norms of social distancing and remote work, Riverbed held its first Virtual Global User Conference, and what a day it was!
+In keeping with current norms of social distancing and remote work, Riverbed held its first virtual global user conference, and what a day it was!
 I want to thank everyone who attended and participated.
 It’s your interaction and knowledge sharing that made the conference a success.
-Additionally, I need to remind all attendees—and those who haven’t yet registered—that each of the sessions has been recorded, and you have until December 30 to (re)view any sessions on demand and engage with the Riverbed team.
+Additionally, I need to remind all attendees—and those who didn’t register—that more than 30 sessions and keynote replays from our conference are available on-demand, here.

 The Riverbed Global User Conference theme “Maximizing Performance and Visibility for Any User, Network, App, Anywhere” couldn’t have been more timely given the impact the recent pandemic has had on organizations of every kind.
 With the reality of a work-from-anywhere world, and with it the expanding complexity of the network, the challenges IT teams are facing in our modern, digital era have never been greater.